-This chapter describes the procedures for installing Oracle Clusterware on HP-UX.
+This chapter describes the procedures for installing Oracle Clusterware on Linux.
 If you are installing Oracle Database 10g Real Application Clusters, then this is phase one of a two-phase installation.
 The topics in this chapter are:

-- Verifying Oracle Clusterware Requirements with CVU - Preparing to Install Oracle Clusterware with OUI - Installing Oracle Clusterware with OUI
+- Verifying Oracle Clusterware Requirements with CVU - Preparing to Install Oracle Clusterware with OUI - Preparing to Install Oracle Clusterware on IBM zSeries Based Linux - Installing Oracle Clusterware with OUI